MassiCanosi/MassiCanosi/README.md

 - 👋 Hi, I’m @MassiCanosi
-- 👀 I’m passionate about Data Analysis, coding and videogames
+- 👀 I’m passionate about Data Science, coding and videogames
 - 🌱 Currently, I'm immersed in the world of Python and SQL programming
 - 💞️ I'm actively seeking collaboration opportunities on exciting projects.
 - 📫 How to reach me -> massimiliano.canosi@gmail.com